archival-0x/xb/README.md

 ## Introduction

 This is a proof-of-concept of an abstraction implementation for a Turing Machine.
-For more information regarding its implementation, check out the blog post [here](https://codemuch.tech/2018/12/30/design-turing-machine.html).

-## Specification

-The architecture for this machine is relatively simple.

 Our machine is comprised of a "tape" with two cells: